steven2358/vectorlogos/README.md

 File format
 -----------
 All files are provided in SVG format, plus a bitmap screenshot in PNG format.
-Use a vector drawing program such as [Inkscape](http://www.inkscape.org) to edit the SVG.
+Use a vector drawing program such as [Inkscape](http://www.inkscape.org) to edit or convert the SVG.

 Why?
 ----